 How Often Can You File Bankruptcy?

+Can I File Bankruptcy More than Once?I have seen people file bankruptcy for the third time and have heard of people filing 4 or 5 times.
+Bankruptcy statistics tell us that about 10% of bankrupts are filing for the second time.
+Each time a person files bankruptcy it is increasingly more difficult for them to get released (discharged) from bankruptcy.
 A first time bankrupt is eligible for a 9 month automatic discharge if they fulfill all their duties and who do not have excess income.
 (Required monthly payment of less than $100.00 per month).
 If the person has a higher income (Required monthly payments of more than $100.00 a month) the discharge will be after 24 months.